protocoolmx/android-retry-fragment/README.md

 We will start a new activity in which will have a task of adding 1 to a variable and check with the criteria if the variable is 2.

-first we add the implementation for `RetryCriteriaCallback` and `RetryAsyncTaskCallback`.
+First we add the implementation for `RetryCriteriaCallback` and `RetryAsyncTaskCallback`.

 ```java
 public class SecondActivity extends AppCompatActivity implements